mstuart2097/ISU-STAT585X-Matt-Stuart/README.md

 Getting started with Github.

 my tips for using Github right away.
-1. After making changes click commit changes to save
+1. After making changes click commit changes to save (Edited by dinesh)